zaxymelkt/kny/content/Systems - Demon Slayer/Breathing Styles/Thunder/Thunder Breathing.md

 ## Fourth Form: Twelve Fold
 The user performs Thunderclap and Flash twelve times in quick succession while slightly augmenting the power and speed of their dashes.
 Only the final movement can attack.

-This technique requires six turns to prepare.
+This technique has the user dashing for five turns before on the sixth they release their twelvefold's slash.

 **Buffs**
 - Every movement after the first is preformed at +2 Movement SPD